-Types of Dams : Dams are large impounding structure or barriers which are outlined and constructed on a river or stream.
+Dams are large impounding structure or barriers which are outlined and constructed on a river or stream.
 Dams provide a wide variety of environmental, economic, and social benefits.
-The configuration and type of dam built should fulfil one or more purposes.
-This article is about the criteria for the selection of dam types.
+The configuration and type of dam built should fulfill one or more purposes.
+Let’s explore the different dam types and their criteria for choice.
+We will also examine their distinct advantages and uses.

 Types of dams – Selection criteria